Last updated on

 How to Make Beef and Broccoli

-FIRST STEP: Combine sliced steak with 1 tablespoon of dark soy sauce and 2 tablespoons of mirin.
-Set aside to marinate while working on the sauce.
+FIRST STEP: Combine the thin slices of steak with one tablespoon of dark soy sauce and two tablespoons of mirin.

 FOURTH STEP: Mix both the cornstarch mixture and the remaining beef broth into the rest of the stir-fry sauce.